eramons/techblog/content/post/e.md

 ## 2. Set up an Ubuntu VM

-Before having a server to install the /e self-hosting software on, I decided to try it out running it locally on a virtual machine.
+Before having a server to install the /e self-hosting software on, I decided to try it out running it on a hosted virtual machine.
 As cloud service I would use _DigitalOcean_, since I have been wanting to try it out for a while.

 After registering, I chose "Ubuntu Server" as "Starting Point".
 Servers in Digital Ocean are called _Droplets_, so I was about to create my first droplet: